cristearadu/bitedender-interviu/README.md

 from a 'business' point of view.

 ---
+`pip install -r requirements.txt` - to install the libraries for this framework

 So, for this project you need to install Gauge, create a Gauge_Home folder and add 'GAUGE_HOME' sys environment in system variables.
 Install html-report, python and screenshot using `gauge install {package_name}`.
 Test using